rgylling/react-redux-recipes/README.md

 # react-redux-recipes
-SPA made with React and Redux to create and save food recipes
+SPA made with React and Redux to create and save food recipes.